How to find a good dentist

 We participate with major dental insurance PPO plans including Delta Dental, Cigna, and Anthem Blue Cross Blue Shield to name a few.
 Please contact our office for specific questions regarding insurance.
-We do not accept Medicaid or Medicare insurance plans at this time.

 What should I bring with me to my first appointment?

 If you haven’t already filled out our forms, you can easily access them through our website.
 We ask that you fill out these forms prior to your appointment.
 If you are seeking a second opinion or being referred by another dentist, please contact our office to discuss any medical/dental records we may want a copy of for your patient record.
 We ask that you also bring a photo id and insurance card to your appointment.

 What do I do if I have a dental emergency?

 If you have a dental emergency, contact our office for further instructions.
 If your emergency is taking place during normal hours, we will do our best to see you as quickly as possible.
 For emergencies happening after business hours, contact our office for an emergency number to reach Dr. Khan.
 We will get in touch with you quickly to recommend a course of treatment.